SAMMISolutions/docs/doc_posts/_components/core.md

 If you press `Add new Deck` button, a new empty deck will be added to SAMMI Core.
 Double click on the deck to open it.\
 Every deck is active at all times (unless disabled) in SAMMI Core.
 It does not matter if your SAMMI Deck is currently connected to a different deck.\
-You can check `Disable Deck` in your main menu to deactivate your deck and all its buttons.

 {% include image.html w="50" src="deck.png" alt="Deck with a button" %}